swiftlang/swift-evolution/proposals/nnnn-utf8span-safe-utf8-processing.md

 Future API additions would be to support `Regex`es on `UTF8Span`.
 We'd expose grapheme-level semantics, scalar-level semantics, and introduce byte-level semantics.

 Another future direction could be to add many routines corresponding to the underlying operations performed by the regex engine, which would be useful for parser-combinator libraries who wish to expose `String`'s model of Unicode by using the stdlib's accelerated implementation.

-### Canonical Spaceships

-Should a `ComparisonResult` (or [spaceship](https://forums.swift.org/t/pitch-comparison-reform/5662)) be added to Swift, we could support that operation under canonical equivalence in a single pass rather than subsequent calls to `isCanonicallyEquivalent(to:)` and `isCanonicallyLessThan(_:)`.

-### Exposing `String`'s storage class

-String's internal storage class is null-terminated valid UTF-8 (by substituting replacement characters) and implements range-replaceable operations along scalar boundaries.
-We could consider exposing the storage class itself, which might be useful for embedded platforms that don't have `String`.

 ### Track other bits